 DEXA

-Because of the potential for osteoporosis, a dual-energy radiographic absorptiometry (DEXA) scan may be useful, particularly for patients with irregular menses, who have mood disorders, and/or who smoke cigarettes.
+Because of the potential for osteoporosis, a dual-energy radiographic absorptiometry (DEXA) scan may be useful, particularly for patients with irregular menses, who have a history of anorexia nervosa, who have mood disorders, and/or who smoke cigarettes.

 See Workup for more detail.